LGBTQ community: Symbols

+The first temporary Rainbow Crossing in Australia on Oxford Street in Sydney's "gayborhood" of Darlinghurst.
+It was first installed in February 2013 for the Sydney Gay and Lesbian Mardi Gras and then removed in April 2013.

+A new rainbow crossing was installed in 2019, and was updated in 2024 to include the progress pride flag.
+The new crossing sits on the border between Surry Hills and Darlinghurst.

 The gay community is frequently associated with certain symbols, especially the rainbow or rainbow flags.
 The Greek lambda symbol ("L" for liberation), triangles, ribbons, and gender symbols are also used as "gay acceptance" symbol.
 There are many types of flags to represent subdivisions in the gay community, but the most commonly recognized one is the rainbow flag.
 According to Gilbert Baker, creator of the commonly known rainbow flag, each color represents a value in the community: